Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Model Application

 \section{Model Application}

-In this section, we apply the PA-AE and LDM framework detailed in Sections~\ref{sec:PA-AE} and \ref{sec:LDM} to two distinct scenarios: a pitching airfoil in a highly disturbed environment and a vertical-axis wind turbine (VAWT) in a disturbance-free environment.
-These applications aim to demonstrate the accuracy and robustness of our modeling framework across varying conditions.
-In the following section, we will incorporate the pitching airfoil model into the RL framework described in Section~\ref{sec:RL framework} to realize MBRL in the problem of pitching airfoil in a highly disturbed environment.
+In this section, we apply the PA-AE and LDM framework detailed in Sections~\ref{sec:PA-AE} and \ref{sec:LDM} to a representative scenario: a pitching airfoil in a highly disturbed environment.
+This application aims to demonstrate the accuracy and robustness of our modeling framework in gust environments.
+We also study the application of our modeling framework to a vertical-axis wind turbine (VAWT) in a disturbance-free environment to show the generalizability of our framework.
+Specifically, we demonstrate that the autoencoder augmentation can be applied not only to the lift coefficient but also to the power coefficient, and that auxiliary parameters are unnecessary in the absence of gusts in the flow environment.
+However, to maintain clarity and conciseness in the main text, we present this second example in the Appendix and refer interested readers there for details.